Ground Water Frequently Asked Questions

 Must I submit a copy of our water quality test results on our well?

-We do not require the water quality results; however, we encourage you to submit them with your U.W.6 form and they will be made a part of the permanent water rights record associated with your permit.
+We do not require the water quality results; however, we encourage you to submit them with your U.W.6 form, and they will be made a part of the permanent record of your permit.

 Is it a good idea to get a shared well agreement?

 If you are planning on sharing a well it is always a good idea to have all parties' rights and responsibilities clearly listed.
-The SEO does not enforce shared well agreements.
+The SEO does not recommend sharing wells.

 What is an aquifer?